 'Back to school'

-Over recent months we have been supporting the additional issues for families caused by the impact of Coronavirus to education and other provision.
-With the plan for schools to welcome all year groups back from September, we thought it would be helpful to look at the resources currently available and bring them together in one place.
+Over recent months we have been supporting the additional issues for families caused by the impact of COVID-19 to education and other provision.
+With the ever-changing circumstances in education and long periods of lockdown, we thought it would be helpful to look at the resources available and bring them together in one place.

 Working with Suffolk Parent Carer Network and Specialist services in Suffolk, we held two online chat sessions to gather views and concerns from parents and share ideas for how families can be supported through this difficult period.